Rush Limbaugh emitting vocal vibrations, rhetoric, and resonance.

 Thank you, sir.

-Um if they're polling uh these people and finding out that uh individually they're all happy, they must be including some illegal uh immigrants in that.
+If they're polling these people and finding out that individually they're all happy, they must be including some illegal immigrants in that.

-But uh the reason I called is I'm in the construction business here in Florida, and the people that work, the illegals that come here, I talk to them, and for one thing I got to disagree with uh some of your callers.
+But the reason I called is I'm in the construction business here in Florida, and the people that work, the illegals that come here, I talk to them, and for one thing, I got to disagree with some of your callers.

-Sometimes they uh make uh money by the job, so they're making upwards of twenty something an hour.
+Sometimes they make money by the job, so they're making upwards of $20 something an hour.

-And when I talk to them, they're sending ha at least half of their money, sometimes more, back to Mexico.
+When I talk to them, they're sending at least half of their money, sometimes more, back to Mexico.

 And I ask them about it, and it's not to support their families back there so much.

-It's to put it in the savings so they can move back there and be one of the rich people in Mexico when they go home.
+It's to put it into savings so they can move back there and be one of the rich people in Mexico when they go home.

 And I just don't hear anybody talking about the fact that a lot of these people that are here don't want to stay here, don't want to become citizens.

-Um well uh forgive me, uh, because uh you may not be hearing a lot of people saying it, but I, uh El Rushbo have said it uh in this way.
+Well, forgive me because you may not be hearing a lot of people saying it, but I, El Rushbo, have said it in this way.

 I have said everybody's missing the boat on this anyway because it's not an immigration issue.

-Everybody's looking at this at the in the in the context of immigration, but it's not an immigration issue.
+Everybody's looking at this in the context of immigration, but it's not an immigration issue.

 This is simply a bunch of people coming here for work.

-Uh the idea that that uh many of them don't want citizenship and and uh will go home after they've uh amassed some wealth here.
+The idea that many of them don't want citizenship and will go home after they've amassed some wealth here, probably true.

-Doesn't surprise me that some of them are not crazy about getting a city.
+Doesn't surprise me that some of them are not crazy about getting citizens.

-Why would they want to go through the hassle if they're gonna be made to play by the rules and so forth when it's not necessary in order to seek the primary benefit that they've come here for, and that's that's a job.
+Why would they want to go through the hassle if they're going to be made to play by the rules and so forth when it's not necessary in order to seek the primary benefit that they've come here for?

-Uh and so we're we're we're missing the boat on this in in in terms of the language and in terms of the uh the way we're we're we're debating it and trying to set up policy on it.
+And so we're missing the boat on this in terms of the language and in terms of the way we're debating it and trying to set up policy on it.

-And I'll tell you something something that is just typical of Washington.
+And I'll tell you something that is just typical of Washington.

 Here we have a massive immigration reform bill debate going.